 If you’re looking for universities to attend in Canada, chances are that you’ve heard of UBC.

-UBC is one of the oldest universities in Canada as it recently turned 100 years old.
-The UBC Vancouver Campus serves 55,990 students – 16,131 of which are international students who come from China, USA, India, South Korea, Brazil, and more.
+UBC is one of the oldest (yes, over 100 years old!) universities in Canada.
+It is also one of the most prestigious universities in Canada.
+It has been said many times; you cannot go wrong with a degree from UBC.
+The UBC Vancouver Campus serves 55,990 students – 16,131 of which are international students who come from China, the USA, India, South Korea, Brazil, and more.
 It is ranked 2nd in Canada, and among the top 20 public universities in the world.

 The smaller UBC Robson Square Campus is located in the heart of downtown, beside the Vancouver Art Gallery and Pacific Centre.